Skip to main content

 Community consensus and specialist forums where real users share long-term experiences.

-• Home-Barista.com (Forum) - Long-running enthusiast community
+• Basenotes (Forum) - Long-running enthusiast community, strong on niche and vintage

 Tier 3: Supporting Sources